DrThomasAger/smile/README.md

 ***(: Smile*** works by defining extremely clear and measurable failure cases for when something is **NOT** going to make your org happy.

- For example, in ***(: Smile*** we ask the model to use a name tag representing its role.
+In ***(: Smile*** we always explicitly define the method of writing the prompt language and the response language as distinct.
+In this repo, we use ***Markdown*** as our response language.
+In our instructions for responding in ***Markdown*** we instruct the model to use a name tag representing its role.

 If it doesn't use the name tag, that means it hasn't agreed to the instructions as an agent of reciprocity.

  In ***(: Smile***, we let the model know up front  that by providing the name tag, it agrees to abide by our instructions and role.